Tito Puente

-Ernest Anthony Puente Jr. (April 20, 1923 – June 1, 2000), commonly known as Tito Puente, was an American musician, songwriter, bandleader, and record producer of Puerto Rican descent.
-He is best known for dance-oriented mambo and Latin jazz compositions from his 50-year career.
-His most famous song is "Oye Como Va".
+Ernest Anthony Puente Jr. (April 20, 1923 – May 31, 2000), commonly known as Tito Puente, was an American musician, songwriter, bandleader, timbalero, and record producer.
+He composed dance-oriented mambo and Latin jazz music.
+He was also known as “El Rey de los Timbales,” or “The King of the Timbales.”

 Puente and his music have appeared in films including The Mambo Kings and Fernando Trueba's Calle 54.
-He guest-starred on television shows, including Sesame Street and The Simpsons two-part episode "Who Shot Mr. Burns?".
+He guest-starred on television shows, including Sesame Street and The Simpsons episode "Who Shot Mr. Burns?".

 Early life

-Tito Puente was born on April 20, 1923, at Harlem Hospital Center in the New York borough of Manhattan, the son of Ernest and Felicia Puente, Puerto Ricans living in New York City's Spanish Harlem.
+Puente was born on April 20, 1923, at Harlem Hospital Center in the New York borough of Manhattan, the son of Ernest and Felicia Puente, Puerto Ricans living in New York City's Spanish Harlem.
 His family moved frequently, but he spent the majority of his childhood in Spanish Harlem.
-Puente's father was the foreman at a razorblade factory.
+Puente's father was the foreman at a razor blade factory.
+His family called him Ernestito (Spanish diminutive for 'Ernest'), and this became shortened to "Tito".

-As a child, he was described as hyperactive, and after neighbors complained of hearing seven-year-old Puente beating on pots and window frames, his mother sent him to 25-cent piano lessons.
+Puente was first introduced to music through the radio.
+Described as a hyperactive child, neighbors complained hearing seven-year-old Puente beating on pots and window frames, so his mother sent him to 25-cent piano lessons.
 He switched to percussion by the age of 10, drawing influence from jazz drummer Gene Krupa.
 He later created a song-and-dance duo with his sister Anna in the 1930s and intended to become a dancer, but an ankle tendon injury prevented him from pursuing dance as a career.
+Puente also learned from the trios and bambas that played at Plaza San Jose in old San Juan.
+He heard mambo (now called salsa) music and was influenced by its Afro-Cuban roots.
+By 13, Puente was considered a prodigy.
+When he was 16, he played with Ramon Oliver’s band.
 When the drummer in Machito's band was drafted to the army, Puente subsequently took his place.